albertogp71/qLDPCsim/README.md

 the true channel error;
 - __Successful decoding with degenerate error__: the difference between the true channel error and the estimated error belongs to the stabilizer group;
-- __Decoder failure__: the estimated error yields a different syndrome;
+- __Logical error__: the difference between the true channel error and the estimated error is not a stabilizer but belongs to the normalizer group;
-- __Logical error__: the difference between the true channel error and the estimated error belongs to the normalizer group but is not a stabilizer.
+- __Decoder failure__: the estimated error yields a different syndrome.

 qLDPCsim generates a [Stim](https://github.com/quantumlib/Stim) circuit that